How to import and export CMS/Static Pages to Magento 2

 custom_root_template Custom Design Update > New Layout 1column – 1 column layout

-3columns – 3 column
+3columns – 3 columns

 leave empty for empty layout